Skip to main content

 Cross-border payments over Swift are moving to ISO 20022 as well – a clear reflection of the industry’s appetite for better data quality.

-• In the first three months following the start of migration to ISO 20022 for cross-border payments and reporting (CBPR+), which began on 20 March 2023, we saw a daily average of over 600,000 CBPR+ messages – representing 15% of the total cross-border payments traffic on the Swift network.
+• More than a year into the migration to ISO 20022 for cross-border payments and reporting (CBPR+), we observe a daily average of over 1,000,000 CBPR+ payments messages – representing 25% of the total cross-border payments traffic on the Swift network.

 • Significantly, 25% of the received traffic is in ISO 20022 format, without intervention from the Swift In-flow Translation service – a network service that translates ISO 20022 into the MT format.

 • It’s clear that the time to adopt ISO 20022 is now.
-The financial community has been ready to receive ISO 20022 traffic since March.
-You can now make the move at your own pace, without having to consider the readiness of your counterparties.
+The financial community has been ready to receive ISO 20022 traffic since March 2023.

 So how can your firm set out a successful ISO 20022 strategy?